 If your browser runs ActiveX, it is also possible to use Survol web pages with no agent.

-Survol is based on a tree of Python scripts, all of them display information of the system the agent is running on.
-Some scripts do not need parameters: They will return information with no context: For example, all available databases, all detected machines on the network, all installed Python modules etc...
+Survol is based on a tree of Python scripts, all of them displaying information of the system the agent is running on.
+Some scripts do not need parameters: they will return information with no context: for example, all available databases, all detected machines on the network, all installed Python modules etc...
 Other scripts need parameters, as they display information about a specific object.
 For example; Files opened by a specific process.
 Columns of a SQL Server™ table.
 Processes connected to an Oracle™ database.

 On Windows 7, see the key

-HKEY_CLASSES_ROOT\.py\Shell\ExecCGI\Command : The key "Default" contains the program name, which can for example be:
+: The key "Default" contains the program name, which can

 C:\Program Files (x86)\Python32\pythonw.exe -u